boyd109/boyd109.github.io/my-story/my-story.md

 <br>
 I worked at SurfEasy VPN as a QA Analyst.
 It is an awesome startup with great culture and talented individuals that believe in their product quality first and foremost.
 I learned about the development cycle of software in a real work setting, worked in a tight knit team on logging and investigating bugs, and coded some of the iOS mobile automation tests during my time there.

 It grew in size, got a new office, and expanded their product line, so the company was doing amazingly well, and I was happy to be able to make a meaningful impact to the company during a time of high growth.
+(SurfEasy has since been bought by Symantec: https://www.marketwatch.com/story/symantec-acquires-vpn-provider-surfeasy-2017-11-06)

 ## Hackathons and Hackathons
 I tried to code as much as I could during the term and go to as many hackathons as I could.

 <img src="/my-story/pictures/wt2/uofthacks.png" width="40%" height="40%">
 <img src="/my-story/pictures/wt2/qhacks.png" width="40%" height="40%">
 <br>